DeveloperNoShinigami/jcraft-eoe-attributes/README.md

 |---|---|
 | JCraft: Eyes of Ender | 0.17.6 |

-> **Forge support is coming soon.**  The forge base is pratically built but untested at the moment.
+> **Forge support is coming soon.**  The forge base is practically built but untested at the moment.

 ---